 Running an election

-Although it is called a general election, it might be more helpful to think of Canada’s federal election as 338 individual elections.
+Although it is called a “general election,” it might be more helpful to think of Canada’s federal election as 338 individual elections.
 That is the number of electoral districts or ridings in Canada.
 An electoral district can have anywhere from 175 to 250 polling stations, each with its own ballot box.

 Given the size of the job, running an election involves many election officers.
 These officers include returning officers, who run an election in each electoral district.
 There are also deputy returning officers and poll clerks, who help voters at every ballot box.